NAMM Show 2026: Day 1 Roundup

 • StingRay Short Scale bass: A proper little tone machine.
 Thanks to its 30” scale, this StingRay is an absolute joy to play — and it sounds the business too.
 The neodymium humbucker delivers that signature ’Ray growl, plus there’s a built‑in push/push volume boost.
 Yep, we’re definitely seeing a pattern here, Sterling (and we’re into it).

 • ‘Kokiri Forest’ Richardson signature guitars: Any Zelda fans feeling a bit of nostalgia right now?
 Jason Richardson’s latest sig models arrive in a lush, gaming‑inspired green finish that feels like it’s been pulled straight outta Hyrule.
-Looks aside, this modded Cutlass is just as hyper‑ergonomic as ever — fast, precise and built for modern shredders (no Master Sword required).
+Looks aside, these modded 6-string and 7-string Cutlass guitars are just as hyper‑ergonomic as ever — fast, precise and built for modern shredders (no Master Sword required).

 A lifestyle photo of two Sterling by Music Man Jason Richardson signature Cutlass guitars in Kokiri Forest